mcgizzle/Distributed-File-System/README.md

 When a client requests a file they receive a list of available nodes which contain the file.
 This information is temporarily stored by the client.
 The client then makes a request to one of theses nodes, if the node is down or takes too long to reply, the client simply tries another of the nodes.

  ## Caching
 In a distributed system caching is a difficult topic.
 This system takes the approach that clients will most likely be accessing the same, yet very large, files and therefore acts accordingly.
+The client is also designed to be light-weight, and thus has no endpoints of its own.

-After creating a new file or writing to an existing, the client saves the files contents to the cache.
-A _last-write_ field is maintained by the directory server.
+After creating a new file or writing to an existing, the client saves the files contents to the cache along with a time of write.
+A _last-write_ field for every file is also maintained by the directory server.

+Before a client requests a file from a file server checks its cache for the file.
+If the file is there, then the client simply asks the directory server whether its version is in date.
+The directory server responds appropriately.

+This implementation allows the client to be an extremely light-weight service.

  ## Client
  * __Complete__